What is donor milk?

 When is donor milk stopped?

-Babies who get donor milk will be transitioned to formula before they leave the hospital.
+Babies in the NICU, whose mom does NOT intend to breastfeed, will be transitioned to formula before they leave the hospital.
 The timing for this transition depends on the baby’s weight and adjusted age.

 What does a donor milk bank do?